OpenSILEX/docs-community-dev/docs/MongoDBInstallv4.md

 This command line is specific to Debian 9, to get the right one for your distribution:

-- For Ubuntu (14.04, 16.04 or 18.04), go to https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/
+- For Ubuntu (14.04, 16.04 or 18.04), go to [Install on Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
-- For Debian (8 "Jessie" or 9 "Stretch"), go to https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/
+- For Debian (8 "Jessie" or 9 "Stretch"), go to [Install on Debian](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/)

 ```
 echo "deb http://repo.mongodb.org/apt/debian stretch/mongodb-org/4.0 main" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.0.list